 Green is a prominent color in my cooking.
 And it seems zucchini is a prominent ingredient, particularly during the summer months.
-From a simple grilled zucchini salad (adorned with herby greens); to baked zucchini sticks with Parmesan, or quick skillet zucchini or zucchini boats for the perfect side.
+From a simple grilled zucchini salad (adorned with herby greens); to baked zucchini sticks with Parmesan, or quick skillet zucchini for the perfect side.
 And when I’m feeling fancy, then it’s mom’s stuffed zucchini.

 The other day, I had a few zucchini tucked in my vegetable drawer, so I decided to use them in a healthier, low-calorie snack: zucchini chips!